originphp/framework/origin/docs/console/index.md

-# Console
+# Console & Shell

 It is easy to build console applications, use can be for cron jobs, running complex calculations or anything data intensive.
+Console apps are run though PHP cli.

-## Building a shell app
+## Building a Shell

 Shells are stored in the `Console` folder of your app.
 Here is an example of a simple shell